What is in this Article?

 Akselos Modeler provides an Edit Beams tool that helps users create nodes and beams.
 The tool also can modify beams such as split/merge or change the beam type.

-• Option 1: Create nodes from table, click on the icon to insert the row Insert until there are 13 rows on the table Fill X, Y, Z values into them as in the figure below Click on the Create Nodes button below the table.
+- Option 1 - Create nodes manually from table: Click the + icon to add rows until there are 13 rows in the table.
+Enter the X, Y, Z coordinates as shown in the figure below, then click the Create Nodes button

-After finishing one of these options, 13 nodes will appear on the Graphic Window.
+Once the above steps are completed, 13 nodes will appear in the Graphic Window.

 Step 2: Create Beams Model From Nodes

-• In the Edit Beams interface, change to the Split/Merge tab select all beams on the Graphic Window Input 8 into the Number of Segment box → Leave the default for other options and click on the Split button.
+- In the Edit Beams tool, navigate to the Split/Merge tab.
+Select all beams in the Graphic Window, enter 8 in the Number of Segments box, and choose the Equal Parts option.
+Then, click the Split button

 Step 4: Add Cross-sections